MelvinQM/IOT-Personal/docs/journal.md

 **Reviewer: Nick Schokker**

-**Feedback: looks good but in the highscore field you should add the player because you would like to know who has the highest score.**
+**Feedback:** looks good but in the highscore field you should add the player because you would like to know who has the highest score.

-Although I ended up not using this feedback as I instead completely removed the highscore table as it was redundant due to the existence of a score table that could just be sorted.
+**Takeaway:** Although I ended up not using this feedback as I instead completely removed the highscore table as it was redundant due to the existence of a score table that could just be sorted.

 <br>